Table of Contents

 |Note: Report any items that are missing|

-If any items are missing from the NetShield 6000 Series package, please contact your sales representative.
+If any items are missing from the NetShield 6000 Series packaging, please contact your sales office.

 Support AgreementsAll purchasers of a new NetShield hardware product must also subscribe to one of the available cOS Stream support agreements.
 These provide access to cOS Stream updates and provide a hardware replacement service in the event of a hardware fault.
 The terms of warranty are described in Chapter 7, Warranty Service, along with a description of the hardware replacement procedure.

 The Cold Standby ServiceTo ensure maximum uptime, a Cold Standby (CSB) Service is available from Clavister as an addition to certain cOS Stream support agreements.
 This service allows a second, identical NetShield 6000 Series unit to be purchased at a discount so that it can quickly substitute for the original unit in case of failure, with the ability to quickly reassign the original cOS Stream license to the standby unit.
 When the faulty unit is returned to Clavister, a new cold standby unit is immediately sent back.

 Downloading NetShield 6000 Series ResourcesAll documentation, version upgrades and other resources for the NetShield 6000 Series can be downloaded from the Clavister website after logging into the relevant MyClavister account.